Introduction to the Subject & Team

 Our two key driving aims are to ensure that all students are able to enjoy learning about history and that all students are aware of how to improve their work.
 We strive to meet our goals through creative and engaging lessons, through exciting lesson resources and by studying some of the most interesting episodes from world and British history.

-Students receive a one hour lesson per week in Year 7, two one hour lessons per week in Year 8 and two lessons per week in Year 9.
+Students receive a one hour lesson per week in Year 7 and two one hour lessons per week in Year 8.

 During year 7, students will be introduced to the discipline of history through looking at skills surrounding the use of evidence and developing a sense of chronological understanding.
-Students will then move on to study the Roman Empire and the story of the Black Peoples of the Americas.
+Students will then move on to study Year 7; Term 1 and 2 is The Norman Conquest, Medieval Britain, then Power and Religion up until Tudor times.

 Assessment and examinations: